joedolson/my-calendar/src/readme.txt

 * Bug fix: Bulk removal of locations broken.
 * Bug fix: SVG category icons should not be queried remotely; use filesystem.
-* Bug fix: Fix tabs in older versions of My Calendar Pro
 * Layout: wider max-width by default, center calendar in container.
 * Bug fix: Display more link had inverted logic & wrong label.
 * Bug fix: Don't show location link if location is not post type mc-locations.
 * Bug fix: Week view could end up offset incorrectly in some views due to dates getting double timezone offsets.
+* Bug fix: Provide back-compatibility for tabs in older versions of My Calendar Pro

 = 3.3.0 =